Drop Zone (film): Production

 The original idea came from two professional skydivers, Tony Griffin and Guy Manos.
 One of the film's screenwriters, Peter Barsocchini, would later write High School Musical.
-Steven Seagal was originally attached to star (for a rumored $15 million).
+Steven Seagal was originally attached to star.

 The insurance policies of Wesley Snipes and most of the cast precluded them from skydiving.
 However, Michael Jeter actually performed the tandem jump.
 The green Douglas C-47 Skytrain used in the skydiving scenes is currently on display at the Valiant Air Command air museum in Titusville, Florida.

+Music

+The original music score was composed by Hans Zimmer.
+The score is one of Zimmer's favorites:

 Release

 Theatrical

-Drop Zone was one of two skydiving action films released in December 1994; the other was Terminal Velocity.
+Drop Zone was one of two skydiving action films released in 1994; the other was Terminal Velocity.

 Home media

 Drop Zone was released on Video CD in 1996.
-The Drop Zone DVD was released in Region 1 on May 25, 1999 and Region 2 on June 5, 2000.
+The Drop Zone DVD was released in Region 1 on May 25, 1999, and Region 2 on June 5, 2000.
 The home media versions were distributed by Paramount Home Entertainment.

 Reception

 Box office

 Drop Zone had a modest debut at the US box office and experienced a 52% drop in its second weekend.
-Drop Zone ultimately grossed $29 million in the United States and Canada, and $62 million worldwide against its $45 million budget.
+Drop Zone ultimately grossed $30 million in the US and Canada and $64 million worldwide against its $45 million budget.